opnfv/barometer/docs/release/userguide/feature.userguide.rst

-The figure above shows the DPDK L2 forwarding application running on a compute node, sending and receiving traffic. collectd is also running on this compute node retrieving the stats periodically from DPDK through the dpdkstat plugin and publishing the retrieved stats to Ceilometer through the ceilometer plugin.
+The figure above shows the DPDK L2 forwarding application running on a compute node, sending and receiving traffic. collectd is also running on this compute node retrieving the stats periodically from DPDK through the dpdkstat plugin and publishing the retrieved stats to OpenStack through the collectd-ceilometer-plugin.

 To see this demo in action please checkout: `Barometer OPNFV Summit demo`_

+For more information on configuring and installing OpenStack plugins for collectd, check out the `collectd-ceilometer-plugin GSG`_.

 References
 ^^^^^^^^^^^